Mai-Te-Pora/TradeHubAPIWithdraw/README.md

 # TradeHubAPIWithdraw<br>
 Simple Python Script, using tradehub-python, to withdraw tokens from Tradehub wallets.
-(In case you'll can't access to Demex UI)<br>
+(In case you can't access to Demex UI)<br>

 Python 3.8+ required. (***BSC CHAIN ISNT SUPPORTED ATM, ONLY NEO AND ETH CHAINS)<br>